jnoxro/joker/README.md

 ### Compiling from source

-Joker can be compiled from source using cmake, download the latest code from the main [repo page](https://github.com/jnoxro/joker)
+Joker can be compiled from source using cmake, download the latest tagged release code from the main [repo page](https://github.com/jnoxro/joker)

 GraphicsMagick is required for compilation, along with its dependencies.